himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

     state: latest
 ```

-Now, we should have an `install-htop` role defined!
+Congrats, we have an `install-htop` role defined!

 ### Including roles in playbooks

-Just as we included `vars` and `tasks` in a playbook, if we already have a bunch of tasks and vars defined in a *role*, instead we can just include that *role*:
+Just as we included `vars` and `tasks` in the playbook, if we already have
+tasks and vars defined in a *role*, we can instead just include that *role*:

 ```yaml